The Charles Clouston Building

 EMEC is best known for its work in ocean energy development, however its operations have developed significantly through the years and is now working on projects in floating wind, green hydrogen, clean transport and energy systems as well.

-Today EMEC is pioneering the development of a green hydrogen economy in Orkney, and has set up an onshore hydrogen production plant in Eday to generate hydrogen from tidal and wind energy.
+Today EMEC is pioneering green hydrogen research and development, and has set up an onshore hydrogen production plant in Eday to generate hydrogen from tidal and wind energy.
 Its demonstration site for new hydrogen technologies is core to its many hydrogen research projects.
+Projects range from renewables integration, storage and logistics, through to e-fuels and end-use case demonstrations, particularly within the maritime and aviation sectors.

 EMEC’s sites are also being sought out by companies with alternative real-sea testing needs.
 For example, a subsea data centre designed by Microsoft was tested at the Billia Croo test site from 2018-2020.